 Jonathan Strickland holds a bachelor's degree in English from the University of Georgia.

-Cristen Conger, Staff Writer
+Cristen Conger, Senior Writer

 Cristen Conger holds a bachelor's degree in journalism from the University of Georgia.